yogthos/yogthos.net/resources/templates/md/posts/2017-03-26-ReagentReactView.md

 The reason is that we're dereferencing the `games` atom at top level.
 This forces all the child components to be reevaluated whenever the sate of any game changes.

-Reagent provides a mechanism for dealing with this problem in a form of cursors.
-A cursor allows subscribing to changes at a specified path within a Reagent atom.
+Reagent provides a mechanism for dealing with this problem in the form of cursors.
+A cursor allows subscribing to changes at a specified path within the atom.
 A component that dereferences a cursor will only be updated when the data the cursor points to changes.
 This allows us to granularly control what components will be repainted when a particular piece of data changes in the `games` atom.
 Let's update the view logic as follows:

 ```clojure
 (defn player-component [player]